Sterile tanks for aseptic storage: properties and special features

 What is a sterile tank?

-A sterile tank, often referred to as an aseptic tank, is a specially developed tank for the sterile storage of liquids that are particularly sensitive to contamination.
-The purpose of a sterile tank is to protect the product from microbial contamination while maintaining the quality of the product over a longer period of time.
-Sterile tanks are primarily used in production processes where the highest hygiene and safety standards are required.
-Usually, sterile tanks are operated with overpressure, whereby the product chamber is pressurised with sterile air or inert gas.
+A sterile tank, often also called an aseptic tank, is a tank specifically designed for the sterile storage of liquids that are particularly sensitive to contamination.
+The task of a sterile tank is to protect the product from microbial contamination while maintaining product quality over an extended period.
+Sterile tanks are used primarily in production processes where the highest hygiene and safety standards are required.
+For this purpose, sterile tanks are usually operated under overpressure, with the product space supplied with sterile air or inert gas.

 Special features of a sterile tank

-Sterile tanks stand out from conventional tanks due to several special features:
+Sterile tanks differ from conventional tanks through several specific features:

 Advantages of aseptic storage in sterile tanks